barracel/rested/README.rst

 How to install
 ~~~~~~~~~~~~~~

-Right now the only way to install it is by compiling the plugin and
+An update site have been created in http://www.hackrastinator.com/rested
+The plugin is not signed so you will get a ugly warining about installing
+unsinged content.

+Also you can always compile the plugin and
-droping the jar file in your plugin/dropin folder.
+copy the jar file in your plugin/dropin folder.
-I still need to improve this...

 TODO
 ~~~~~